petsc/petsc/doc/docs/manual/mat.rst

 controls memory allocation.
 This routine facilitates switching among various matrix types, for example, to determine the format that is most efficient for a certain application.
-By default, ``MatCreate()`` employs the sparse AIJ format, which is discussed in detail :any:`sec_matsparse`.
+By default, ``MatCreate()`` employs the sparse AIJ format, which is discussed in detail in :any:`sec_matsparse`.
 See the manual pages for further information about available matrix formats.